alexch/rerun/README.md

 `--pattern` glob to match inside directory.
 This uses the Ruby Dir glob style -- see <http://www.ruby-doc.org/core/classes/Dir.html#M002322> for details.
 By default it watches files ending in: `rb,js,css,scss,sass,erb,html,haml,ru`.
-It also ignores directories named `.rbx .bundle .git .svn log tmp vendor` and files named `.DS_Store`.
+On top of this, it also ignores dotfiles, `.tmp` files, and some other files and directories (like `.git .hg .rbx .svn bundle log tmp`) -- run `rerun --help` for the full list.

 `--signal` (or -s) use specified signal (instead of the default SIGTERM) to terminate the previous process.
 This may be useful for forcing the respective process to terminate as quickly as possible.